 “We’re very concerned about this trend in the availability of fake alcohol,” says Ron Gainsford, Chief Executive of the Trading Standards Institute.
 “It’s not just about false bargains, counterfeit spirits and wine could be lethal.”

 Properly produced and certified alcoholic drinks are made with ethanol – alcohol that’s safe to drink in moderation.
 But fake alcoholic drinks can be produced using other cheaper types of alcohol which can have serious adverse effects on your health.

 Drinkaware’s Chief Medical Advisor Professor Paul Wallace explains: “Commonly used substitutes for ethanol include chemicals used in cleaning fluids, nail polish remover and automobile screen wash, as well as methanol and isopropanol which are used in antifreeze and some fuels.
 These other types of alcohol can produce similar effects to ethanol in terms of making you feel tipsy.
 But they are also potentially very dangerous.”

 Drinking alcohol containing these chemicals can cause nausea and vomiting, abdominal pain, drowsiness and dizziness.
-Drinking it can lead to kidney or liver problems and even coma.
-Methanol, the substance which has been found in fake vodka (4) can cause permanent blindness.
+It can also lead to kidney or liver problems and even coma.
+Methanol, a substance which can be used in fake vodka, may cause permanent blindness.